Basic command in Linux Every User Should Know

 There are extra mkdir commands as well:

-• use the (parents) option to create a directory in between two existing directories.
+- use the p (parents) option to create a directory in between two existing directories.
 For example, mkdir -p Music/2020/Newfile will create the new “2020” file.

 $ mkdir myproject